andrexm/lunar/README.md

 # Lunar

-Lunar is a library for creating incredible frontend projects in a very simple way.
+Lunar is a library for creating frontend projects in a very simple way.
 To use it, just add to your project the styles and the scripts inside the dist folder.
 Be creative.

 ### Creating components